 If you want to do your homework beforehand, look at what your cost of borrowing would be with the fee included.
-For example, if you are planning a big purchase, then look at how much you would save on interest through the card’s 0% purchases offer.
-And as the card has cashback as well, calculate how much extra you would earn through that.
+For example, if you are planning a big purchase, then look at how much you would save on interest through the card’s 0% purchase offer.
+And as the card has cash back as well, calculate how much extra you would earn through that.
 Then see if this offsets the annual cost of the fee.

 Cards with annual fees definitely have their place in the market.
 However, there is a tipping point where how you use your credit card can justify the additional cost of a fee.
 Before you apply, consider doing some sums to see if the card suits your credit card habits, as you won’t want to commit to a regular cost if you don’t plan to use the benefits fully.